patilninad/Hand-Hygiene-Monitoring-System-using-Gesture-Recognition/README.md

 We are thinking about how we can implement a 20 second timer.The system will monitor whether the person has performed all the 8 steps for a total duration of 20 seconds as recommended by WHO.
 We are also using NVIDIA DIGITS web based API as an alternative approach for training along with the standard way of training.
 I had previously worked on NVIDIA DIGITS for a different task based on ConvNet training.
-# Here is the link for the same:
+# Here is the GITHUB link of my project:
 https://github.com/patilninad/DIGITS